Class PidROS

 -

-void initialize_from_args(double p, double i, double d, double i_max, double i_min, bool antiwindup)
+bool initialize_from_args(double p, double i, double d, double i_max, double i_min, bool antiwindup)

 Initialize the PID controller and set the parameters.